taylorloren/portfolio/README.md

 portfolio
 =========

-My resume, cover letter, writing, and some of my favourite things.
+My resume, cover letter, work samples, and some of my favourite things.